Bob's Big Boy: Other locations

 The first Phoenix, Arizona, Bob's Big Boy, established in 1954, was an exception to the California-based architecture.
 Located at Central Avenue and Thomas Road, the building employed horizontal overhanging roof lines and native stone at the entrance.
 Above was a large mural that resembled a Hopi sand painting of kachinas and a covered area to the east of the building for carhop service.

 Bob's Big Boy Broiler in Downey, California, was once known as Johnie's Broiler.
 Also of Googie styling, the demolished structure was rebuilt based on the initial floor plan, and features carhop service, a drive-thru, and an original neon sign.
 It re-opened in 2009 as a Bob's Big Boy.

 A Bob's Big Boy restaurant was also located in Calimesa, California, until it was closed in 2020 due to the COVID-19 pandemic.

 On November 8, 2020, a franchised Big Boy opened in the Terrible's Casino in Indian Springs, Nevada.
 Initially referred to as a Bob's Big Boy, the restaurant opened as Big Boy without the Bob's branding.
 Operator Terrible Herbst plans further expansion in Nevada.

-Serious crimes
+Robbery

-The West Los Angeles location on La Cienega Blvd. was the scene of one of Los Angeles' worst crimes.
-On December 14, 1980, 11 people were forced into the walk-in freezer, robbed of approximately $1700 and shot, leaving three dead at the scene, another dying five months later, and four others wounded, one of whom is in mental incoherency.
-Carletha Stewart, a former employee, and her companions, Franklin Freeman and Ricky Sanders, were arrested in 1981, and convicted in 1982, receiving sentences ranging from death, to 25 years to life.
-The crime motivated Jeffrey Bloom's 1986 TV movie The Right of the People which raised issues about the Second Amendment right to bear arms, right-to-carry laws, and defensive gun use.
+On December 14, 1980, 11 people were forced into the walk-in freezer at the West Los Angeles location on La Cienega Boulevard, robbed of approximately $1700, and shot.
+Three victims died at the scene, another dying five months later, and four others were wounded.
+Carletha Stewart, a former employee, and her accomplices, Franklin Freeman and Ricardo Sanders, were arrested in 1981, and convicted in 1982.
+Sanders was sentenced to death, while Stewart and Freeman were given life sentences with and without parole respectively.
+The crime motivated Jeffrey Bloom to write the 1986 TV movie The Right of the People which raised issues about the Second Amendment right to bear arms, right-to-carry laws, and defensive gun use.

-Another murder occurred at the Bob's Big Boy in the Playa del Rey neighborhood of southwestern Los Angeles.
-On April 30, 1990, the restaurant manager was shot dead in an attempted robbery.